panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 }
 ```

-`Fetcher` interface has just one method that accepts exactly the same arguments and returns the same type of data as the regular `fetch()`.
+`Fetcher` interface has just one method that accepts the same arguments and returns the same type of data as the regular `fetch()`.

 The second step is implementing the basic fetcher class: